rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 ...
 {{< /highlight >}}

 Second, let's implement all the input fields to capture those information in the render method of the component.
+The input fields need to update the local state of the component by using their onChange handler.

 {{< highlight javascript "hl_lines=3 4 5 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 52 53 54" >}}
 ...